AnkitaxPriya/Machine-Learning-101/README.md

 ## Purpose of this repository

-This repos is a documentation of my Machine Learning journey.
-Currently, my learnings are based on the course offered by my Uni [IT340 Machine Learning](https://www.notion.so/ankitapriya/Course-Syllabus-208a3ef25acc486184ad6deff5a84e5d), a variety of YouTube videos, courses, blog posts and research papers.
+This repos is a documentation of my journey of learning about Machine Learning.
+Currently, my learnings are based on the course offered by my Uni, [IT340 Machine Learning](https://www.notion.so/ankitapriya/Course-Syllabus-208a3ef25acc486184ad6deff5a84e5d), a variety of YouTube videos, other online courses, blog posts and research papers.
 I will update all the links I refer, shortly.

 ## Coding Language, IDE and Libraries used